Sunday, October 28, 2012

 Being on the wrong side of gay rights, environmental issues, immigration, and abortion.also doesn't help them in this state either.

-Starting with this 2012 presidential election cycle, California now worth 55 huge electoral votes through 2020.
+Starting with this 2012 presidential election cycle, California is now worth 55 huge electoral votes through 2020.
 The Democratic presidential candidate having that many electoral votes as a building block in their electoral vote calculations is a major political headache for the national GOP.

 Today the Republicans in California are a shell of their former selves with no Republicans in statewide offices, and the California state legislature, both US senate seats a majority of the states US congressional delegation, and the governor's mansion in Sacramento firmly in Democratic hands.